The Boys (1962 British film): Plot

 Four young Teddy boys are on trial for the murder of a garage night watchman in the course of a burglary on the night of 15 January.

+Much of the storyline revolves around the Three Aces, a pub opposite the Lantern Garage where the murder occurred.
 Witnesses and the accused give differing accounts of the lead-up to the crime during a dispiriting and frustrating evening out in London.
-Flashbacks of the teenagers' insecure and sometimes alienated lives contrast strongly with the austere legality of the courtroom as, by degrees, the truth emerges.

 The first part of the film is structured as a series of vignettes relating to the evidence of each witness who saw the boys on the evening in question.
-Each story helps to build an overall picture of their character.
-The overall message is that adults have presumed that they were bad without basing this presumption on any actual observation.
-Most of the witnesses admit that they prejudged the boys on the basis of their appearance.
+Most of the witnesses concede that they judged the boys on the basis of their appearance.
 The boys admit to their defence counsel that they are hooligans and behave badly, but they deny murder.

-Next we are given insights into the boys' home lives.
-Stan's mother is very ill and they are trying to get rehoused.
+Next there are insights into the boys' home lives.
+Stan's mother is very ill and the family are trying to get rehoused.
 Stan has a habit of constantly cleaning his fingernails with a flick-knife that is identical to the murder weapon.
 Barney is the most clean-cut of the group.
-Ginger has a job on a building site, and has the most money, but he is also the most reserved.
-Much of the storyline revolves around the Three Aces, a pub opposite the Lantern Garage where the murder occurred.
+Ginger has a job on a building site and has the most money, but he is the most reserved.

-The prosecution spots a flaw in the overall logic of the boys' stories: Stan says that he bought a packet of cigarettes for his mother at a time when he did not even have the bus fare home.
+The prosecution spots a flaw in the boys' stories: Stan says that he bought a packet of cigarettes for his mother, at a time when he also said he did not even have the bus fare home.
 The truth is revealed: Stan instigated the robbery and was joined by Billy and Barney, but Ginger was unaware of any of this.

 Ginger is acquitted; Billy and Barney, being under 18, are sentenced to be held indefinitely ("at Her Majesty's pleasure") while Stan, being 18, is sentenced to death.